When will PupPod be available?

 We intentionally selected the KONG Wobbler for the toy housing because they are incredibly tough and have been around for many years.
 The Kong Wobbler is made of ABS plastic that is 3/8″ thick.
 It is very difficult (but not impossible) to chew through.

 We have noticed that because there is no food in the PupPod Wobbler toy, dogs are not typically motivated to destroy the toy.
 In addition, their attention is constantly being directed away from the toy when they earn treats from either you or a Bluetooth dispenser.
-Concerned pet parents should supervise their dog at first.
+We recommend that pet parents supervise their dog until they feel comfortable with their dog’s style of play.
 If PupPod isn’t the right fit for your dog, return it within 30-days for a full refund.

 What is the return policy?